Here comes Canada's jobs report...

-The latest read on the health of Canada’s labour market will be out at 8:30 a.m.
+The latest reading on the health of the Canadian labour market will be out at 8:30 a.m.
 ET.

-Economists forecast that the labour market added 2,500 jobs in February and that the unemployment rate held steady at 6.8%.

 Refresh this page for updates at 8:30 a.m.
 ET.